 United Way SLO County is proud to announce the launch of our annual Stuff the Bus event - a Back-To-School drive to gather essential backpacks and school supplies to help ensure that all youth in our community start the new school year prepared.

 More than ever, many local students and teachers are in need of the supplies necessary to begin the year successfully.
 Last year over 4,000 students in need received donated supplies countywide, but there were still over 1,000 students in need of supplies.
-For the past 12 years we have partnered with many local school districts to get these school supplies to the kids and families who need them most.
+For the past 14 years we have partnered with many local school districts to get these school supplies to the kids and families who need them most.
 That process will continue this year as well.
-This year, we are proud to partner with Big Brothers Big Sisters of SLO County for Stuff the Bus²: Bigger Together, Stronger Together, Better Together.

 Thank you for helping us Stuff the Bus!